Architects appointed for One Campus project

 The award-winning Design Engine Architects, who have previously worked for institutions such as the University of Oxford and Arts University Bournemouth, will be tasked with developing a masterplan to help create a modern campus to accommodate all of London Met’s curriculum in Islington.

 In October, the University announced plans to invest £125m to create a showpiece campus in Holloway, bringing all of its faculties together for the first time in its history.
-This includes creating a new home for the prestigious Sir John Cass Faculty of Art, Architecture and Design and the Guildhall Faculty of Business and Law.
+This includes creating a new home for the prestigious Sir John Cass School of Art, Architecture and Design and the Guildhall School of Business and Law.

 Design Engine were appointed after a competitive procurement process in which several practices pitched for the work.
 Each practice was assessed against a set criteria by members of the marking panel, which consisted of Paul Bowler, Deputy Chief Executive; Pam Nelson, Director of Finance; Caroline Jackson, Director of Estates; Bill Hunt, Head of Estates Development and Iain Franklin, Programme Manager.

-A key part of the brief for the project was to undertake extensive consultation with students and staff to ensure a collaborative approach to the design of the new campus. will therefore now begin.
+A key part of the brief for the project was to undertake extensive consultation with students and staff to ensure a collaborative approach to the design of the new campus.
+A major programme of consultation will therefore now begin.

 Professor John Raftery, Vice Chancellor of London Met, said: “I am delighted that Design Engine are on board with us to help create an inspirational and vibrant Islington campus which will secure our future as a university.
 Design Engine have done amazing work for other universities across the country, and I am excited about what we will achieve together in Islington.”